 Now that you've accepted the responsibility of caring for a service member's family during deployment, you may be surprised to discover the many military resources and support programs available to support you in this role.
-By familiarizing yourself with these services, you'll know where to find fun activities, as well as solutions to challenging situations.

 Using support services